Justice Party (South Korea): Political position

 JP values fiscal responsibility and advocates tax increases for the creation of a welfare state.
 JP also opposes basic income.
-However, they are active in the area of labor rights, where left-liberal populists in the DPK are not interested in them.
+However, they are active in the area of labor rights, where left-liberal populists in the DPK are generally less interested.

-The Justice Party, like historical social-democratic to progressive parties or the liberal Uri Party in the past, advocates the abolition of the National Security Law.
+The Justice Party, like historical social-democratic to progressive parties or the liberal Uri Party in the past, advocates the abolition of the National Security Act.

 Ideology

 Economy

 The party calls for structural change of the Korean economy through change to the current chaebol-dominated economic system, democratic control of capitalistic excess through the implementation of economic democracy, and public ownership of basic utilities.
 The party is pursuing an alternative form of economic system in which basic standards of living are provided for everyone, equally.
 Where public ownership or the market economy are inefficient, the party advocates a social economy, including cooperatives, and further increasing the power levels of the social economy to that traditionally held by the market.
 The party also calls for the protection and increase of labor rights, and they promote unionization in the workplace, in order to equalize the power balance between capitalists and workers.
 The party advocates for the creation of a welfare state, drastically increasing funding in the public sector, providing universal welfare services such as childcare, education, employment, housing, healthcare, and post-retirement life.
 The party will fund these programs through increased taxation based on redistributive fiscal policy.